Pellet Smokers And Grills: Buying Guide, Ratings, And Reviews

 But you cannot burn home heater pellets in a cooking grill.
 Cooking pellets are hardwoods.
 Heater pellets often contain softwoods such as pine, they can have treated lumber and other chemical contaminants in them.
 The smoke they put out is potentially hazardous in food.

 Pellets are made from different woods, each of which imparts a distinctive flavor to the meat.
 Hickory, oak, maple, alder, apple, cherry, hazelnut, peach, and mesquite are among the flavors available.
-For more about pellets, read my article, The Zen of Wood.
-There's also a pretty good forum for people who have pellet cookers at PelletSmoking.com and PelletHeads.com.
+For more about pellets, read my article, The Science of Wood.
+There are also two pretty good fora for people who have pellet cookers at PelletSmoking.com and PelletHeads.com.

 I store my pellets in an airtight pet food container like the one at right.